-Suspect in fatal shootings of four in suburban Chicago dead after car crash in Oklahoma
+Suspect in fatal shootings of 4 people in suburban Chicago dead after car crash in Oklahoma

 The suspect, a 31-year-old man from Streamwood, Illinois, tried to elude authorities after a digital license plate detector spotted the car in Catoosa, Oklahoma, but he crashed the vehicle and it caught on fire, Burne said.

 “Officers on scene heard two noises, believed to be gun shots.
 A female, with a gunshot wound, was located and removed from the passenger side of the vehicle and is listed in critical condition,” Burne said.
+A man with a gunshot wound was found deceased on the driver side, he said.

 The woman, who had been identified as a person of interest in the shootings, “was reported by family as a missing/endangered person out of Streamwood, Illinois,” Burne said.

-Note: This story has corrected to remove that the suspect died of an apparently self-inflicted gunshot wound.
-Police have not said or suggested who fired the gunshot wound he suffered.